vsartor/gvm/README.md

     jmp main2.second
 ```

+If the label `main` is defined, an instruction is added implicitly to the start of the code sequence that jumps to this label.

 ### Comments

 Comments start with the character `;`.
 Both the character `;` and everything that follows it, will be ignored by the compiler.